-In life, St. Foy was a Roman girl martyred in the town of Agen as part of the Diocletian persecutions in 303 AD.
-Legend holds that the twelve-year-old was first placed on a red hot griddle, and when holy intervention stopped that from killing her, she was beheaded.
-After death, her relics performed the usual assortment of miraculous cures and visions, making them crowd-pleasing feature of the church—which is precisely why the Conques monk stole them from Agen and relocated them to the monastery in his town.
+In life, St. Foy was a Roman girl martyred in the town of Agen as part of the Diocletian persecutions in 303.
+Legend holds that the 12-year-old girl was first placed on a red hot griddle, and when holy intervention stopped that from killing her, she was beheaded.
+After death, her relics performed the usual assortment of miraculous cures and visions, making them a crowd-pleasing feature of the church—which is precisely why the Conques monk stole them from Agen and relocated them to the monastery in his town.

 And so, the pilgrims came.
-And, so the story goes, St. Foy developed her reputation for… unusual cures.
+As the story goes, St. Foy developed her reputation for… unusual cures.
 Notably, when a knight came to her seeking a cure for a herniated scrotum, she, via vision, helpfully suggested that he find a blacksmith willing to smash it with a white-hot hammer.
-Amazingly, this gentleman followed her divine instructions, and was committed to this terrible plan right up until the last minute, when he fell backwards, away from the hammer’s strike—and was miraculously cured from the force of his fall.
+Amazingly, this gentleman followed her divine instructions and was committed to this terrible plan right up until the last minute, when he fell backward, away from the hammer’s strike—and was miraculously cured by the force of his fall.

-The saint’s relics are still held in the golden reliquary, dating back at least to 1010, designed in the shape of a (somewhat mannish) woman.
+The saint’s relics are still held in the golden reliquary in the shape of a woman that dates back at least to 1010.
+It is a 33-inch wooden statue covered in gold and gemstones, with a bust made from a repurposed Roman helmet.
 The manly face of the reliquary has actually caused some debate—some scholars see the face of a Roman emperor, while Thomas Hoving suggested that it was a death mask of Charlemagne.
 Regardless, not only is this one big, golden statue, it is also the last remaining example of its type, once common in the middle ages.

-The reliquary is no longer held in the church itself, but in a museum next to the cloisters, but she is brought out every year on her feast day of October 6.
+The reliquary is no longer held in the church itself, but in a museum next to the cloisters.
+She is brought out every year on her feast day of October 6.